haukex/hgpstools/INSTALL-RPi.md

 	a.
 In `/boot/config.txt`, add the line `dtoverlay=pi3-disable-bt`

-	-	For newer versions of the firmware, approx. after March 2016, see
+	b.
+For newer versions of the firmware, approx. after March 2016, see
 		<https://github.com/raspberrypi/firmware/issues/553#issuecomment-199486644>,
 		set `enable_uart=1` in `/boot/config.txt`.
 Note it does not seem to be neccessary to set `force_turbo` as suggested in that comment (run `vcgencmd get_config int` and check that `core_freq=400`).

-	-	Run `sudo systemctl disable hciuart`
+	c.
+Run `sudo systemctl disable hciuart`

-	-	If necessary, you'll need to disable the serial console as per your GPS board's instructions.
+	d.
+If necessary, you'll need to disable the serial console as per your GPS board's instructions.
 Also make sure to reboot.

--	The *most current* information to install the NMEA logging daemon is in the files referenced below!
+7. The *most current* information to install the NMEA logging daemon is in the files referenced below!
 Here is a short summary of the steps needed at the time of writing:

 		# the following is from serlog.pl